 Another important piece of property found in the home and need to be protected.
-Jewelry can be placed in security deposit area away from the home or in a very good safe place at the home.
+Jewellery can be placed in a security deposit area away from the home or in a very good safe place at the home.

 Most builders/contractors are including safes into their building plans.
 If you are building a house or your own business, this should be one of your main priorities.

 There are many types of safes.

 - Floor safes

 - Wall safes